Force is magical energy in its raw form. The Force theme focuses on reliable force damage, impenetrable barriers, and some utility over magic itself.

 Until the spell ends, you can command the interior to become dimly lit or dark.
 The dome is opaque from the outside, of any color you choose, but it is transparent from the inside.

-As an action, an invisible wall of force twice as big as normal springs into existence at a point you choose within 35 meters.
+As two actions, an invisible wall of force twice as big as normal springs into existence at a point within 20 meters.

 If the wall cuts through a creature’s space when it appears, the creature is pushed to one side of the wall (your choice).
 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Reflex saving throw.